wave-st/glucose-syrup/README.md

 Glucose is heavily based on Minisat, so please do cite Minisat also if you want to cite Glucose.

 -- [Gilles Audemard](http://www.cril.fr/~audemard/) and [Laurent Simon](http://www.labri.fr/perso/lsimon/)

+This version of glucose is a quick fix for compiling on mac os, found on [stackoverflow](https://stackoverflow.com/questions/32467243/how-do-i-compile-glucose-sat-solver-on-mac)